The Story of Emmaus House

 When Paul Carr saw an ad in the newspaper listing a likely property for sale, finding the money first to lease and then to buy the place on North East Street and make it livable became, as Larry Highfill says, "a challenge to our faith."
 There are many memories of events, both large and small, that make up the early Emmaus story.
 Paul Carr remembers scurrying to turn Pullen’s day care center into a shelter at night and back to its daytime purpose early each morning.
 Larry Highfill remembers his granddaughter urging him on as he carried a heavy box up the steps of Emmaus House I. Jim Hutchby recalls the thirty-some layers of paint that hid the beautiful natural wood of the banister of Emmaus I, a banister that now serves as an icon for the determination of the volunteers who hammered and painted through the summer and fall of 1986.
 All three remember when representatives from the Stewards Fund came down to the basement meeting room of Emmaus I and, after asking many probing questions, made a key commitment of funding when it was desperately needed.

 Paul Carr, who led the board for Emmaus House’s first five years, emphasizes how the three founding directors "reinforced each other" when the tasks of finding money, or residents, or residence managers could make for discouragement.
 Even a fire on Thanksgiving Day in 1987 could not shake their resolve, for as Jim Hutchby said, the miracles have always been more plentiful than the obstacles.
 Alan Reberg, who came on board to help with the drive for Emmaus House II, has been able through his associations to assess what the three founding directors have meant for the Emmaus mission, defined not just as shelter but as "hope incubator."
 He stresses the consistency of leadership that each director has provided at different times and the sense of purpose that their risk-taking courage continues to provide.
 Summing up what makes Paul Carr, Larry Highfill, and Jim Hutchby so worthy of their unique title, Reberg applies to them a phrase he especially likes: "they are not the end users of their faith," he says.
-Twenty-five years after their mission group first envisioned a unique place to welcome and warm the struggling stranger, the founding directors are still keeping, and passing on, that faith.
+Years after their mission group first envisioned a unique place to welcome and warm the struggling stranger, the founding directors are still keeping, and passing on, that faith.